Berkeley-MDes/tdf-fa23-hye-jade/README.md

   ![image](https://github.com/Berkeley-MDes/tdf-fa23-hye-jade/assets/143137119/92ca893f-f58b-477f-a1a4-3e2ff6f01820)
 ![image](https://github.com/Berkeley-MDes/tdf-fa23-hye-jade/assets/143137119/6cbd9f19-6633-41f3-b2b7-0f1313793466)

-I changed my design's location a little bit to adjust with the reuse material.
+- I changed my design's location a little bit to adjust with the reuse material.

 ![image](https://github.com/Berkeley-MDes/tdf-fa23-hye-jade/assets/143137119/be58a5ce-9b4d-4222-a0a9-a77bb7a623da)

 ![image](https://github.com/Berkeley-MDes/tdf-fa23-hye-jade/assets/143137119/7f22c7a1-a01f-4e58-ae9f-c8b9363e0c0a)

-material setting
+- Material setting

 ![image](https://github.com/Berkeley-MDes/tdf-fa23-hye-jade/assets/143137119/11ea8a9a-26ff-4f4a-b741-347e85847e13)

-- this is the setting for intensity.
+- This is the setting for intensity.
 I could set like this, and it's better to check with fingers after cutting to see if it is well cut.

 ![image](https://github.com/Berkeley-MDes/tdf-fa23-hye-jade/assets/143137119/ff57d999-edf2-415a-9217-f4ebe34ad9ed)

+- Line thickness should be 0.001pt, and Blue and Black line has different function.
+Blue will just follow lines and engrave it, black will engrave all along the lines and the surface inside.

 **Preparation!**
 - I turned on the laser exhaust switch, checked if air flows, and turned on the compressed air switch!